 Designers often use a split groundplane technique to isolate PCB reference planes (signal groundplanes) from "quiet" grounds.
-The rationale underlying the approach is typically based on increasing the impedance in the common-mode path.
-This investigation focused on the impedance of the split groundplane.
+This investigation focused on the efficacy of the split groundplane as a deterrent for EMI associated with noisy I/O lines.
 A test-board was designed and the series impedance provided by the groundplane split was analyzed.
-A transmission-line equivalent circuit was developed to model the groundplane split.
-The transmission-line model was found to have fair agreement up to 1.8 GHz, which was the limit of the test equipment.
-The transmission-line model presented gave sufficient results for predicting the high-frequency dependence of the groundplane split.
+A transmission line equivalent circuit was developed to model the groundplane split.
+The transmission line model was found to have fair agreement up to 1.8 GHz, which was the limit of the test equipment.
+The model could have been improved through repeated trial-and-error, however, the transmission line model presented gave sufficient results for predicting the high-frequency dependence of the groundplane split.
 At high-frequencies the groundplane split impedance oscillates between high and low values.
 Consequently, the groundplane split can not be used to provide a strictly high- or low-impedance over a large bandwidth.
-The radiated fields for a continuous groundplane and a split groundplane were measured for one particular type of I/O line.
-The radiated fields for the split groundplane were significantly higher over the measured bandwidth.
+The radiated fields for a continuous groundplane and a split groundplane were observed.
+The radiated fields for the split groundplane were significantly higher over the observed bandwidth.
+Because of the oscillatory nature of the split groundplane impedance, this study concludes that the split groundplane is an ineffective technique for reducing broadband EMI associated with noisy I/O lines.